 When is it Legal to Use a GPS Tracker on a Car?

-While the use of technology has simplified our lives in many ways, consumers must make well-informed decisions before implementing some technologies, such as GPS tracking on a car.
-Through the use of a GPS tracker on a car, you can discover facts about a vehicle’s location, when it entered and departed a specific area, and even the speed at which the driver is traveling—often, all in real time.
-This seems like a lot of information to gather about a vehicle and its driver, and for that reason, there are certain cases where it is illegal to use a GPS tracking device.
-Users choosing to implement one should do their research to ensure that are using it safely, correctly, and most importantly, legally.
+While technology has simplified our lives in many ways, consumers must make well-informed decisions before implementing some technologies, such as GPS tracking on a car.
+Through a GPS tracker on a vehicle, you can discover facts about a vehicle’s location, when it entered and departed a specific area, and even the speed at which the driver is traveling—often, all in real-time.
+It seems like a lot of information to gather about a vehicle and its driver, and for that reason, there are certain cases where it is illegal to use a GPS tracking device.
+Users choosing to implement one should do their research to ensure that they are using it safely, correctly, and most importantly, legally.

 Who Uses GPS Trackers?

 Since 2005, BrickHouse Security has served the security and surveillance needs of individuals and businesses who desire the same result—peace of mind.
 Peace of mind is a commodity that’s in high demand, and for many of the reasons that we read about in our daily news headlines: stories of stolen vehicles, theft of personal belongings, and driving accidents, to name a few.
 One heartbreaking storyline that has increased in recent years is that of elderly individuals with dementia who drive off without any clues of their whereabouts.
 As a result, their families spend sleepless nights worrying about their loved one’s health and safety.
 Whether you are a parent with a child going off to college, a concerned partner, or a patient caregiver, the use of a GPS tracker can offer the invaluable assurance of your loved one’s safety and whereabouts, and because data can often be received in real-time, you can respond quickly in time-sensitive situations.